1. The Problem with Compiler Errors: experts cannot get rid of support requests

 The journey suggests a bigger idea: compilers don’t have to be passive gatekeepers.
 With AI in the loop, they can become active teaching tools.

 Compiler errors have always been treated as obstacles to overcome, but they don’t have to be.
-By pairing a traditional compiler with an LLM, we can reframe error handling as a dialogue rather than a guessing game.
+By pairing a compiler with an LLM, we can reframe error handling as a dialogue rather than a guessing game.

-The tool built is a small step in this direction — it listens to the compiler, explains what went wrong, proposes a fix, and lets the developer stay in control.
+The tool built is a small step in this direction — it decypher the compiler, explains what went wrong, proposes a fix, and lets the developer stay in control.
 It’s not perfect, but it shows what’s possible when we treat compilers less like blunt instruments and more like collaborators.
+Each of these paths brings us closer to a future where compilers don’t just enforce rules, but actively help developers write better code.